 He has a special interest in combining words and images through collage, Instagram, and zines.
 Degree: BA Allegheny College

 Mike Campbell | Center for Creativity Assistant

-Mike is a student affairs practitioner and artist who aspires to use conceptual creative practices as a means to help students explore identity.
+Mike (he/him) is a student affairs practitioner and artist who aspires to use conceptual creative practices as a means to help students explore identity.
 His art background is in sculpture and ceramic, but he loves to experiment and explore with any media.
 His art is influenced by his own identity and interest in popular culture and technology.

 He is the Chair for the Pitt Queer Professionals and spends his free time playing league sports.
 Degrees: MEd University of Pittsburgh (Higher Education Manager), BA Indiana University of Pennsylvania (Studio Art)

 Jasmine (she/her) is a visual artist and poet born and raised in the Pittsburgh area.
 She works mainly in portraiture and the narratives of the black community, influenced by her own childhood and the experiences she shares with her loved ones.
 She specializes in acrylic paint but is exploring other media such as clay, gouache, and recycled jewelry.
 She aspires to build stronger bridges between the Pitt community with artists evolving Pittsburgh’s art scene from the ground up.